 December 5, 2018

 This means that we must all do much more.
 Net greenhouse gas emissions are to be reduced to zero by 2050.
-To achieve this, it is necessary to transition to renewable energies for our energy supply; industry, agriculture, and private households must consume far less energy, and transport should also become more efficient.
+To achieve this, we must transition to renewable energy for our energy supply; industry, agriculture, and private households must consume far less energy, and transport should also become more efficient.
 And we need to find ways to bind even more carbon.

 In December, the international community will meet in Katowice, Poland, to determine the next steps in the spirit of the Paris Agreement.
-Another matter at hand will be to examine how large the gap between ambition and current political reality is.
-With the previous resolutions made by the governments, we will remain far from even achieving the two-degree target, so the states will have to present new plans.
+Another matter at hand is examining the gap between announced ambitions and current political reality.
+With the previous resolutions made by the governments, we will remain far from even achieving the two-degree target, so the countries will have to present new plans.

 What possibilities does the global community still have to save the climate?